 - Q. When does the "Statewide Reopening Guidance K-12 School Sports, Limited Return to Play" take effect? - A. On your ODE-approved school reopening date.
 Until that point, sports and activities must adhere to county phase requirements and OSAA policies once the Association Year (August 31) begins. - Q. Are recreational sports tied to county phases? - A. Yes, recreational sports are separate from the K-12 School Sports Guidance and are still connected to the Recreational Sports Guidance from OHA.
-OHA is considering potential revisions to the Recreational Sports Guidance to align the two. - Q. Do gathering limits listed (100 indoor maximum/250 outdoor maximum) include coaches, participants, event management? - A. Yes, the limits include everyone at the venue. - Q. Must masks be worn at all times, indoor and outdoor, even during exercise / competition, when 6 feet of social distance cannot be continuously maintained? - A. Yes. - Q. Does 7-on-7 football fall in the same category as Flag Football? - A. Yes, provided there is no contact and no protective equipment is used. - Q. If volleyball is conducted outside (grass or sand), is that permissible? - A. Yes. - Q. Does the OSAA have any stance on middle school activities? - A. The Governor's "Statewide Reopening Guidance K-12 School Sports, Limited Return to Play" applies to all levels of school-based sports and activities. - Q. How do cohort groups apply to sport teams / sport transportation? - A. The OSAA is currently seeking clarification from ODE and the Governor's Office on this issue.
-Initial indications are that cohorts may be separated from limited in-person instruction guidance.
+OHA is considering potential revisions to the Recreational Sports Guidance to align the two. - Q. Do gathering limits listed (100 indoor maximum/250 outdoor maximum) include coaches, participants, event management? - A. Yes, the limits include everyone at the venue. - Q. Must masks be worn at all times, indoor and outdoor, even during exercise / competition, when 6 feet of social distance cannot be continuously maintained? - A. Yes. - Q. Can a student wear a face shield instead of a face covering while participating in training, practice & competition? - A. The answer depends on the activity.
+Face shields are allowed while participating in cross country, golf, tennis, and track and field (except pole vault).
+Face shields are prohibited while participating in soccer, volleyball, baseball and softball, as well as band, orchestra and choir.
+Face shields are allowed when not actively participating while on the sidelines.
+In performing arts, a well-fitting mask is required when rehearsing or performing indoors.
+For wind instruments, the wellfitting masks may have a small slit in it for the musical instrument to be able to move through to make contact with the performer's mouth. - Q. Does 7-on-7 football fall in the same category as Flag Football? - A. Yes, provided there is no contact and no protective equipment is used. - Q. If volleyball is conducted outside (grass or sand), is that permissible? - A. Yes. - Q. Does the OSAA have any stance on middle school activities?

+- A. The Governor's "Statewide Reopening Guidance K-12 School Sports, Limited Return to Play" applies to all levels of school-based sports and activities. - Q. How do cohort groups apply to sport teams / sport transportation? - A. According to ODE, athletics are separated from the daytime and transportation cohorts.